Dev-Liz/docs/README.md

 *********************************************************************************************************************************************************************************

 ## About The Movie Database (TMDB)
 The Movie Database (TMDB) is a community-built database for movies and TV shows.
-Its API allows users to get information about movies, TV shows, movie professionals etc.
+Its API allow users to get information about movies, TV shows, movie professionals etc.
 Some of its use cases include:
 - Finding Movies and TV Shows
 - Getting Movie recommendations